 Data is provided for DfE, Ofqual, Skills for Care and Development and Skills Active.

-This qualification supports learners’ progression to higher education by providing evidence of learners’ higher level skills.
+This qualification supports students’ progression to higher education by providing evidence of students’ higher level skills.
 On completion of this qualification, they can progress to various job roles, dependent on their chosen pathway.
 The following list is not exhaustive, but indicative of the opportunities available:

 Early Learning and Childcare: This pathway is appropriate for all practitioners working in settings delivering the Early Years Foundation Stage.
 Specific job roles may include: